-Let’s consider how we can help the bees that come to our garden with organic weed killer alternatives, so we can protect bee colonies in the future.
+Let’s consider how we can help the bees that come to our garden with bee-friendly herbicides and organic weed-killer alternatives, so we can protect bee colonies in the future.

 You too can be an organic weed killer!
 Weed pulling is safe for pets, kids and bees.
 In fact, pets and kids can join in the weeding action too.